 Grand Canyon University’s Club Acapella program is one of the most fun and rewarding club sports programs on campus!
 It is filled with opportunities for music, creativity, friendships, networking and friendly competition.

-More than 80 singers auditioned for placement in our Club Acapella ensembles for the 2017-2018 season.
+More than 80 singers auditioned for placement in our club acapella ensembles for the 2018-19 season.
+Join today!

 Pay your Club Acapella dues here.